francokiid/lab_activity_1/README.md

 ### Contact Information
 ![5-contact](https://github.com/francokiid/lab_activity_1/blob/main/screenshots/5_contact.png)

-## Prerequisites
+## How to Run
-Before you begin, ensure you have Flutter installed.
+1. Before you begin, ensure you have Flutter installed.
 If not, you can install it from the [official Flutter website](https://flutter.dev/docs/get-started/install).
+2. Clone the repository: git clone https://github.com/francokiid/lab_activity_1.git
+3. Navigate into the project directory: cd lab_activity_1
+4. Get dependencies: flutter pub get
+5. Run the web app: flutter run -d chrome